yonileibowitz/Blog/blog-posts/analyzing-nyc-taxi-rides.md

 ### Taxis Vs. FHVs

-*Caveat: the following insights are only based on the available data, and should not be taken as any kind of official research*
+**Caveat:** *the following insights are only based on the available data, and should not be taken as any kind of official or meaningful research*

+**Note:** *All the queries shown below ran against a cluster with 2 X `D14_v2` nodes, and completed in a matter of seconds*

 Yellow cabs pretty much dominated the scene up until a few years ago.
 In the summer of 2013, Green taxis (AKA Boro taxis) started to appear, and both contributed